Tawnygoody/MS2-World-of-Rugby/README.md

 I removed the button element and styled the anchor link to look like a button.
 However, the button was not appearing as it had previously.
 The button was wrapping the text, and not keeping a consistent height and width.
     - Fix: I had previously set the height of the buttons using height in CSS.
 I altered this to line-height, which has corrected the issue.
+12. Whilst testing the sie, I would receive an error message in the console on every page for 404 Favicon errors.
+    - Fix: I have added a Favicon of the website's logo, which now shows on the page tab and removes the error message from the console.

 ## Known bugs